pouchdb/pouchdb/docs/_posts/2017-01-04-how-we-performance-tune-pouchdb.md

 <!-- RESULTS HERE -->

-In our case, we use Map/Set heavily across the board, mostly to prevent issues where documents with `_id`s named for Object prototype fields (e.g. `constructor`, which is an [actual npm package](npmjs.com/package/constructor) and therefore [has caused problems](https://github.com/pouchdb/pouchdb/issues/2477) when replicating from the npm CouchDB reigstry).
-This means we are only ever using string keys, and our implementation is to simply namespace the keys by prefixing the keys with `$`.
+In our case, we use `Map`/`Set` heavily across the board, mostly to prevent issues where documents with `_id`s named for Object prototype fields (e.g. `constructor`, which is an [actual npm package](npmjs.com/package/constructor) and therefore [has caused problems](https://github.com/pouchdb/pouchdb/issues/2477) when replicating from the npm CouchDB reigstry).
+This means we are only ever using string keys, and our implementation is [to simply namespace the keys](https://github.com/pouchdb/pouchdb/blob/35fb5ed2e1efe3669d5c1ce791e9bfc8d7e94771/packages/node_modules/pouchdb-collections/src/Map.js) by prefixing the keys with `$`.
 Unfortunately this leads to relatively high memory use because of all the strings we're creating.

-The fix was to ensure our Map/Set implementation would prefer the native implementations, and only fall back to the polyfill on older browsers.
+The fix was to ensure our Map/Set implementation would [prefer the native implementations](https://github.com/pouchdb/pouchdb/pull/5991), and only fall back to the polyfill on older browsers.
 Once the fix was in place, the benchmark improved across the board:

-Note that the [six-speed benchmark](http://kpdecker.github.io/six-speed/) seems to show that ES6 Map/Set is not always a clear winner for every API.
+Note that the [six-speed benchmark](http://kpdecker.github.io/six-speed/) seems to show that ES6 `Map`/`Set` is not always a clear winner for every API.
 However, for our usage patterns, it offers a nice little performance boost.

 ### Using getAll()/getAllKeys()